JPOak/bootstrap-webpack-sass/README.md

-# Bootstrap 4, Webpack, and SCSS Starter
+# Bootstrap 4, Webpack, and Sass Starter

-This is to help jump start a Bootstrap 4, Webpack, SCSS project.
+This is to help jump start a Bootstrap 4, Webpack, Sass project.

 ### Prerequisites